ReTable/ui-kit/components/ui-json-view/README.md

 ### `shortStringAfterLength`

-That option allows to trim long lines after the given length.
+That option allows to trim long string values after the given length.

-But a user can click by a line to toggle between full and trimmed versions of the value.
+But a user can click by a string value to toggle between full and trimmed versions of the value.

 ### `collapsed`